Transferring a Domain to DNSimple

 Follow the instructions in the email.
 We cannot issue the transfer request to the registry without approval of this email.

 Once you’ve authorized the transfer, you may have to wait up to 7 days your domain transfer to complete.

-You can go to your domain list at any time to check on the status of pending transfers.
+You can go to your domain list to check on the status of pending transfers.
 Click on “transfer in process” to view detailed information about the transfer request.

 After the transfer